 Sensors embedded into your everyday wear are in a perfect position to understand the minute workings of your body.
 From monitoring your heat rate to analyzing your sweat and keeping tabs on your breathing.
 The possibilities are endless.
 Best of all, these are items you would have worn anyway, but smarter.
 Which means no extra effort or adjustments to your routine.

 It is safe to say, we can look forward to a not too distant future when having smart clothes in your wardrobe becomes the norm.
 And when this happens, it will make wrist worn fitness trackers obsolete.
-And to the delight of Swiss watch makers, it will also render watches back into fashion items.
+And to the delight of struggling Swiss watch makers, it will also render watches back into fashion items.

 The 20 gram Athos Core collects and analyzes data from the Athos line of clothing which is embedded with micro-EMG sensors.
 And this is what makes this product unique.
 Athos gear can collect and evaluate electrical activity produced by your muscles to show how hard they are working.